 Once each step is complete and the components are thoroughly dry, you can plug the machine back into an electrical outlet.

 Since the CPAP machine itself is an electronic device, do not wash it.
-Instead, wipe the surface of the machine with a damp washcloth to remove dust and pat dry with an unused washcloth or paper towel.
+Instead, wipe the surface of the machine with a damp washcloth or specialized CPAP wipe to remove dust and pat dry with an unused washcloth or paper towel.

 The ideal schedule for cleaning CPAP components depends on the specific device and the manufacturer’s instructions.
 In general, certain components should be cleaned after each use and others should be cleaned every few days or every month.
 Keep in mind to always unplug electronics before cleaning.